Worried about cookware scratching or cracking your glass top stove? We feel you! Having to repair your glass cooktop can be extremely expensive.

 Unlike several other cookware sets, the 11 pc set offered by Cooks comes with a steamer insert.
 While you get one less pot, it might be better to have a steamer than another size of pot that you won't use.

-While 18/10 stainless is beautiful and durable, it's not nonstick.
+18/10 stainless steel is beautiful and durable, but it's not nonstick.
 This means you'll have to use oil, preheat your pans fully, and avoid excessive heat when cooking with this set.

 If you'd prefer to just slap a skillet down and crack some eggs into it immediately, you might want to choose a set with a non-stick coating instead.

 Overall, the the Cooks Standard Induction Cookware set looks great and if you don’t have a large budget, this may be a good option for you and your glass cooktop.

 Can you use cast iron on a glass top stove?

 The glass on your cooktop isn't invincible.
 If you use a cast iron pan with a nasty rough spot on the bottom, you can scratch or even break your cooktop.